QiuhongAnnaWei/IQPuzzlerPro-Solver/README.md

 # IQPuzzlerPro
-This is an efficient solver of the IQ Puzzler Pro game that is extensible for self-designed pieces and boards.
+This is an efficient solver of the IQ Puzzler Pro game that is extensible for any 2D pieces and boards.

 ## To Run